timwford/model-generate/README.md

         title = "TestSchema"
 ```

-model-generate will look for Pydantic models in a package you specify in the `generate.py` file.
+model-generate will look for Pydantic models in the `schemas.schemas.py` file.
 Any Pydantic models in that file will be loaded and converted.

 #### Generate Kotlin Data Classes...